Algorithmic Bias in Lending: Evidence from a Fintech Audit: Introduction

-Recognizing this limitation of AIRs, researchers have sought to estimate differences in approval rates and interest rates across groups after adjusting for observable risk factors in a regression model~\citep{Bartlett2022, Bhutta2020, Bhutta2024}.
+Despite these growing concerns, algorithmic bias in fintech lending has proven challenging to measure empirically.
+These challenges arise principally from the fact that researchers and regulators rarely have had access to the full set of relevant (often proprietary) information used by fintech lenders to make approval or pricing decisions.
+Consequently, the most common approach for assessing the fairness of algorithmic lending decisions has been to consider ``adverse impact ratios'' (AIRs): the ratio of the decision rate (e.g., loan approval or interest rate) for members of a protected group relative to a reference group, such as men or non-Hispanic White borrowers.
+However, relatively low approval rates or high interest rates may simply reflect differences in creditworthiness between groups, rather than discrimination, limiting the probative value of AIRs.
+Recognizing this limitation of AIRs, researchers have also sought to audit fintech lenders by estimating differences in approval rates and interest rates across groups after adjusting for observable risk factors in a regression model~\cite{Bartlett2022, Bhutta2020, Bhutta2024}.
 This approach, however, likewise suffers from significant limitations, both practical and conceptual.
-In practice, researchers and regulators rarely have access to the full set of relevant information used by lenders to make approval or pricing decisions.
-Failing to adjust for this complete set of information can produce misleading results and may over- or understate discrimination \citep{ayres2002outcome}.
-This potential for omitted-variable bias is even greater with algorithmic lending, where underwriting models often rely on thousands of proprietary covariates.
-Further, this regression-based approach can at best detect the \textit{direct} effects of protected attributes on decisions, limiting its utility for auditing facially neutral lending models that do not explicitly condition decisions on race or gender~\citep{Jung2024}.
-In this case, auditors that adjust for the full set of risk variables would (correctly) find no marginal effect of race or gender on decisions.
+Failing to adjust for the complete set of information used to make lending decisions can produce misleading results and may over- or understate discrimination~\cite{ayres2002outcome}.
+This potential for omitted-variable bias is even greater with fintech lending, where underwriting models often rely on thousands of proprietary covariates.
+Further, this regression-based approach can at best detect the \textit{direct} effects of protected attributes on decisions, limiting its utility for auditing facially neutral lending models that do not explicitly condition decisions on race or gender~\cite{Jung2024}.
+In this case, audits that adjust for the full set of risk variables would (correctly) find no marginal effect of race or gender on decisions.
 Yet even with facially neutral algorithms, lenders may inadvertently discriminate against certain groups.
-For example, systematic errors in estimating risk may lead lenders to favor or disfavor members of certain groups---an algorithmic variant of redlining~\citep{CorbettDavies2023}.
+For example, systematic errors in estimating risk may lead lenders to favor or disfavor members of certain groups---an algorithmic variant of redlining~\cite{CorbettDavies2023}.